 We proceed in the following way: Section~\ref{sec:theory} (Theory) formally introduces the TDE framework and outlines the theory of cross-correlational, cross-spectral, and bispectral TDE approaches.
 Based on existing theory, the section further discusses settings in which these methods are expected to either perform well or fail, with a particular focus on noise mixing.
-Then, we describe our novel cross-spectral phase-periodicity based and antisymmetrized bispectrum based TDE protocols, and provide theoretical arguments for their insensitivity to mixed noise artefacts.

-Sections~\ref{sec:expGauss}~\&~\ref{sec:expcolor} build on our theoretical arguments and comprise two simulation studies which aim to validate of our novel TDE protocols.
-In Section~\ref{sec:expreal}, we test the viability of our TDE protocols on a real-life electrophysiological dataset ($n=3$) where time-delays between sensor measurements are to be expected.
+Then, we describe our novel cross-spectral phase-periodicity based and antisymmetrized bispectrum based TDE approaches, and provide theoretical arguments for their insensitivity to mixed noise artifacts.
+Sections~\ref{sec:expGauss}~\&~\ref{sec:expcolor} build on our theoretical arguments and comprise two simulation studies, in which we validate of our novel TDE approaches.
+In Section~\ref{sec:expreal}, we test the viability of our TDE approaches on a real-life electrophysiological dataset ($n=3$) where prior knowledge about the delays between sensor measurements is available.
 The remaining sections are dedicated to discussing the relevance of our findings.